Understanding Adderall Addiction: Is Adderall Addictive?

 Depending on your tolerance, the frequency, and how long you’ve taken Adderall for, the detoxing can last anywhere from a few days to a few weeks.
 Withdrawal symptoms usually only show up in those that have abused the drug and taken more than directed by a doctor, or taken it without speaking to a doctor at all.

-The main withdrawal is the fact that dopamine levels will drop rapidly.
+The main withdrawal of drug detox treatment is the fact that dopamine levels will drop rapidly.
 Your brain and body must adjust to this change and compensate for the loss.
 There isn’t a real treatment method for someone experiencing Adderall withdrawal.
 However, it is important to ask for help or to speak with a doctor if you begin feeling powerless, fearful of the future, paranoid, or suicidal.

 Adderall might be looked at as a play drug by most college students, but it is still a controlled substance that requires a lot of discipline to take properly to avoid addiction.
 Remember, it’s never too late to ask for help.